krsiakdaniel/movies-old/README.md

 ### Prettier

-Changed files are formatted on save in editor using [.prettierrc](.prettierrc) options.
+Files format on save in the editor using [.prettierrc](.prettierrc) options.
 This can be done manually as well.

 ```
 make prettier